wuliwong/driving_history/README.md

 Trip Alex 12:01 13:16 42.0
 ```

-and prints an output summary of the format
+and prints a summary report in the format

 ```
 Alex: 42 miles @ 34 mph